 Cause and Effect diagram also known as Ishikawa Diagram (on the name of the founder) or Fish Bone Diagram as the diagram resembles a skeleton of a fish.

-PMBOK® Guide defines Cause and Effect Diagram as:
+As per the PMBOK® Guide Cause and Effect Diagram can be define as;

 We need tools to prevent and solve problems; emphasis is given to the root of any problem so that problems would never occur (preventive approach) orsurface again (corrective action approach).